Swastikyadav/swastikyadav.com/content/posts/value-vs-reference/index.md

 // World Hello
 ```

-In the above code string2 copies the value of string1, and when value of string1 changes it does not affect the copied value of string2 because **both string1 and string2 points to different memory**.
+In the above code string2 copies the value of string1, and when value of string1 changes it does not affect the copied value of string2 because **both string1 and string2 refers to different points in memory**.

 ![copy-by-value](./value.png)